|About OHP||What is the Oregon Health Plan?|

 |National Drug Code reporting||Do vaccines/immunizations require an NDC?|

-No. DMAP does not include vaccines in the rebate requirements.
+No. OHA does not include vaccines in the rebate requirements.
 However, other payers may have different requirements.
 This quick reference includes examples of the codes and descriptors used for billing vaccines.

 |National Drug Code reporting||Are Medicare crossover claims included in the NDC reporting requirements?|